What is a Facebook boost post? Why should we pay for our fans to see our posts?

 You should consider boosting your posts if they have high conversions, organically.

 Facebook Boosting takes the confusion out of the Facebook Ads manager.
 It creates brand awareness and engagement.
 However, is it the right action for your business?

-Why you shouldn’t boost a post
+Why you shouldn’t use Facebook boost

 Using Facebook ads manager or power editor will take longer to create an ad, around 10 minutes.
 However, the benefit outweighs the time it takes.

 When using your Facebook ads manager or power editor you have more control over the ads, where they show up, the audience you can target and the newsfeed.